dragonvedb/deltalore/content/Fun Events.md

-**IN UNDERTALE**, the Fun Value is a hidden variable that is set to random number between 1 and 100 after every reset.
-Various anomalous events and characters may appear depending on this value, many of which (and possibly all of them) are connected in one way or another to <a onclick="loadFile('Doctor W. D. Gaster.md')">Doctor W. D. Gaster</a>.
+**IN UNDERTALE**, the Fun Value is a hidden variable that is set to random number between 1 and 100 after every <a onclick="loadFile('Susie.md')">True Reset</a>.
+Various anomalous events and characters may appear depending on this value, many of which (and possibly all of them) are connected to <a onclick="loadFile('Doctor W. D. Gaster.md')">Doctor W. D. Gaster</a>.

 ---
 The first three of the 'fun' events involve <a onclick="loadFile('Misplaced Calls.md')">misplaced phone calls</a>.